 Smoke from indoor cooking fires does more than get in your eyes - it can kill.

 Each year the smoke from indoor cooking fires kills more people than malaria.
-Almost 2 million lives lost, needlessly.
+More than 4 million lives lost, needlessly.

 It's enough to bring tears to your eyes.